MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/external-sql-tables.md

 * *TableName* - External table name.
 Must follow the rules for [entity names](../query/schema-entities/entity-names.md).
 An external table can't have the same name as a regular table in the same database.
 * *SqlTableName* - The name of the SQL table.
 * *SqlServerConnectionString* - The connection string to the SQL server.
-Can be one of the following:
+Can be one of the following methods:
-    * **AAD integrated authentication** (`Authentication="Active Directory Integrated"`):
+    * **AAD-integrated authentication** (`Authentication="Active Directory Integrated"`):
 The user or application authenticates via AAD to Kusto, and the same token is then used to access the SQL Server network endpoint.
     * **Username/Password authentication** (`User ID=...; Password=...;`).
 If the external table is used for [continuous export](data-export/continuous-data-export.md), authentication must be performed by using this method.

 > [!WARNING]
 > Connection strings and queries that include confidential information should be obfuscated so that they'll be omitted from any Kusto tracing.
-See [obfuscated string literals](../query/scalar-data-types/string.md#obfuscated-string-literals) for more information.
+For more information, see [obfuscated string literals](../query/scalar-data-types/string.md#obfuscated-string-literals).

 ## Optional properties